Justintime50/glass/README.md

 cp src/.env.example src/.env
 cp init-db.env.example init-db.env

-# Start the Docker containers (edit docker-compose.yml to your needs prior)
+# Start the dev environment (assumes you have Traefik setup)
 docker-compose up -d

 # Generate a Laravel key
-docker exec -it laraview php artisan key:generate
+cd src && php artisan key:generate

 # Run database migrations once the database container is up and able to access connections
 docker exec -it laraview php artisan migrate
 ```

+### Install in Subfolder (Optional)

+There is a guide on how to do this [here](https://serversforhackers.com/c/nginx-php-in-subdirectory).

 ## Usage